Monday, March 30, 2009

 Whoa!
 Slow Down

 It has been really nice temperature wise until this week.
-It has gone back and forth from mid 70-80's.
-Then is jumped overnight to the upper 90's......and it's MARCH!
+It has gone back and forth between the mid 70s and 80s.
+Then it jumped overnight to the upper 90's... and it's MARCH!

 The other morning after playing in the park the boys were all red and overheated and it wasn't even hot yet.
 They kept asking to rest in the shade.
-They have never experience heat above 75....they are just melting.
-I don't enjoy the heat either but I'm keeping positive knowing this is only the beginning.
+They have never experienced heat above 75... they are just melting.
+I don't enjoy the heat either, but I'm keeping positive knowing this is only the beginning.

 Our things should arrive in two weeks.
 I have missed having music in the house, my shorts (I hope they fit), my pots and pans, and the microwave.